tthorntone/AdNauseam-Wiki/FAQ.md

 #### What browsers does AdNauseam work with?

 AdNauseam is compatible with all Chromium-based based browsers (e.g. Chrome, Chromium and Opera), as well as Firefox and its derivatives (e.g., Firefox Mobile, Waterfox, etc).
-If you are interested in working on a version for another browser (Safari, Edge, Brave, etc), please contact the developers directly (do NOT create a github issue for this).
+If you are interested in working on a version for another browser (Safari, Edge, Brave, etc), we would love to work with you.
+Please contact the developers directly (do NOT create a github issue for this).

 #### Is AdNauseam compatible with Firefox Web Extensions?